tinode/chat/server/store/ENCRYPTION.md

-# Message Encryption
+# Message Encryption at Rest

-This document describes the message encryption feature in Tinode, which allows encrypting message content stored in the database to prevent unauthorized access to message content using database tools.
+This document describes the message encryption at rest feature in Tinode, which allows encrypting message content stored in the database to prevent unauthorized access to message content using database tools.

 ## Overview

-The encryption feature uses AES-256-GCM symmetric encryption to encrypt only the `content` field of messages.
+The encryption feature uses AES-GCM symmetric encryption to encrypt only the `content` field of messages.
 The encryption is transparent to clients - messages are automatically encrypted when saved and decrypted when retrieved.

+**Supported AES key sizes:**

+- AES-128: 16 bytes (128 bits)
+- AES-192: 24 bytes (192 bits)
+- AES-256: 32 bytes (256 bits)

 ## Configuration